 Public health is a “real world” discipline.
 To gain exposure to fieldwork, students complete a required 10- to 12-week summer internship.
 Although this is a full-time commitment, precluding other employment, nearly half of the participants receive no funding to finance their travel and living expenses.
 New endowment support can open learning opportunities for students around the world.

 Successful institutions respond quickly to emerging needs and opportunities.
 Endowed resource funds support this kind of flexibility by providing startup money for faculty initiatives.
 Such funding allows researchers to ask, “What’s important?” rather than simply “What’s fundable?” and supports an array of programs, including global initiatives, disease prevention, and environmental health.

 More than 53% of our students rely on a grant or scholarship from YSPH to fund their studies.
 Contributions by alumni and others to the YSPH Alumni Fund relieve students of accumulated debt, inspiring them to work in communities around the world where they are needed most.
 Every dollar donated to the Fund makes a difference.
 Please make it possible for Yale School of Public Health students to pursue their academic aspirations by supporting financial aid through the Alumni Fund.
 Make a gift to the Alumni Fund.
 To learn more about the Fund please contact Katherine Ingram at (203) 436-8562.

-Join fellow entrepreneurs in stating your intention to support the Yale School of Public Health with a portion of future proceeds from your venture.
+Are you an entrepreneur who wishes to help transform one day the future of medicine and health through philanthropy?
 A Founders Pledge empowers you to make plans to amplify your success once your venture has grown and performed.
 Learn more on the Founders Pledge page.